To us, justice is based on the collective accountability of human beings to all of life and to the land that sustains us

 MERC stands with the Black Lives Matter Movement

 The entire culture and way of life of the Maasai people is inseparable from our relationship with Nkishu, cows, and for that reason police violence is often directed against Maasai cows in the context of land disputes.
 After a brutal slaughter of hundreds of Maasai cows in 2018, people coined the phrase “Maasai Cows Lives Matter” to express the depth of this injustice and in solidarity with communities everywhere who stand in the face of police violence.

 Maasai are experienced with pandemics and are surviving through the use of traditional medicine

 Pandemic is not new in Maasailand, where people have confronted deadly viruses since at least the arrival of the British in the late nineteenth century.
-There are no hospitals in rural Maasailand, and so we have developed ways to survive pandemics by relying on the medicine produced by the land.
+There are no hospitals in rural Maasailand, and so we have developed ways to survive pandemics by relying on the medicine produced by the land and educating each other with all available information.
 Our greatest challenge at this time therefore stems not from the disease itself but from the breakdown of supply chains that has led to widespread hunger in the community.

 New Life in the Mau Forest

 The Mau Forest is the most critical watershed in Maasailand and the source of a dozen rivers that feed East Africa’s most critical wildlife habitat in the Maasai Mara and Serengeti.
 Historically protected as a Maasai community trust, the Mau was illegally privatized and deforested beginning in the 1980s.
 Recently the Kenyan government has begun to support decades of efforts of Maasai activists to clear the forest and allow its recovery and regeneration.